studley13/studley13.github.io/_posts/2018-01-14-linux-namespaces.md

 * UTS; which covers the [hostname][] and [domain name][domain] of the system the process is running in.

-Namespace isolation is the ability to provide processes a its own instance of one or more of these namespaces.
-This can be used to allocate a restricted set of CPU or memory resources to a set of processes by placing them in the same *cgroup* namespace, give a set of processes access to a restricted portion of the file system tree by placing them in their own *mount* namespace, or give processes their own system of which they are running as the [root user][root] (without having root-level access to the whole system) by placing them in a *user* namespace.
+Namespace isolation is mechanism which provides processes their own instance of one or more of these namespaces.
+This may be used to allocate a restricted set of CPU or memory resources to a set of processes by placing them in the same *cgroup* namespace, give a set of processes access to a restricted portion of the file system tree by placing them in their own *mount* namespace, or give processes their own system wherein it runs as the [root user][root] (without having root-level access to the whole system) by placing them in a *user* namespace.

-By placing a set of processes in a separate collection of these namespaces, the processes look as though they exist in their own entirely new system, there is no immediate indication that they were started from a different set of namespaces.
+By placing a set of processes in a separate collection of these namespaces the processes appear to exist in their own entirely new system and there is no immediate indication that they were started from a different set of namespaces.

 The details of namespaces in Linux are documented in